 and this vintage field basket

 that found a perfect home under my china chest:

-The Country Living Fair has one more stop this year – it will be in Atlanta from October 26-28th – so if you get the chance, you should go!
+The Country Living Fair has one more stop this year (in Atlanta!) so if you get the chance, you should go!
 Hope you have a great start to your week!